Unlock Dual Pilgrim Status on the Sacred Kumano Kodo with Kumano Adventures

 Discovering the Prestigious Dual Pilgrim Program

 A "Dual Pilgrim" is someone who has walked both the Kumano Kodo and the Way of St. James (Camino de Santiago) and fulfilled the requirements for recognition.
 This program was initiated in 2015 and registered its 10,000th recipient in May of 2025.
 So while it's not a super exclusive club, neither is it something that travelers can achieve easily.
-It takes planning, dedication, and time to earn the distinction!
+It takes planning, dedication, and time to earn the distinction.

 How to Qualify for Dual Pilgrim Status on the Kumano Kodo